 Going from high school to college is a significant change for students, and the events of 2020 caused enormous psychological harm to an already struggling generation.
 Counselors who show they care about their students’ success and overall experience can increase retention and graduation rates.
 Good counselors send regular, tactful messages to prospective and current students to check in with them.
 In practice, counselor check-ins often inquire whether the student has questions about their major, class load, or other essential matters.

 Admission and Specific School Questions

-Students may have questions they either forget or were too shy to ask on a campus tour.
-Enable a more open line of communication between students and staff by allowing them to text-specific questions they may have, including especially:
+Students may have questions they either forget or were too shy to ask during a campus tour.
+Facilitate a more open line of communication between students and staff by allowing them to text with specific questions they may have, including especially:

 - The admissions process

 - Campus amenities

 The more your students know and the more you proactively help them, the more comfortable they will be in applying.